statengeneraal/laws-markdown/README.md

 Why?
 ----

 This project was inspired by similar projects in other locales (e.g., [Utah](https://github.com/divegeek/utahcode); [Germany](http://www.wired.com/2012/08/bundestag/)).
-It is something of a statement about transparency through usability.
+It is something of a statement about transparency.
 In the words of [Utah code's](https://github.com/divegeek/utahcode) GitHub maintainer:

 >...
 Its purpose is to publish the state legal code in a way that makes it easy for interested individuals to access both its content